An Adventure in Space and Time: Home media

-An Adventure in Space and Time was released on DVD in Region 2 on 2 December 2013.
-Special features included Scene Recreations, Deleted Scenes, and a Making of documentary, narrated by Carole Ann Ford.
-A three-disc Blu-ray set was released in North America on 27 May 2014.
-The set includes the feature on Blu-ray, DVD and An Unearthly Child on DVD.
-The special was re-released on DVD and Blu-ray on 8 September 2014 as part of a "50th Anniversary Collectors Boxset" alongside "The Name of the Doctor", "The Night of the Doctor", "The Day of the Doctor", "The Time of the Doctor" and "The Five(ish) Doctors Reboot".
+An Adventure in Space and Time was released on Region 2 DVD on 2 December 2013.
+Special features included 1960s scene reconstructions, deleted scenes and the documentary The Making of An Adventure narrated by Carole Ann Ford.
+A three-disc Blu-ray set was released in North America on 27 May 2014, including the film on Blu-ray, DVD and An Unearthly Child on DVD.
+In September 2014, the film was released on DVD and Blu-ray as part of the limited edition "50th Anniversary Collectors Edition" boxset.
+In November 2020, a limited edition Blu-ray steelbook of the 2013 specials, with the film as a special feature, was announced.

 Soundtrack release

-Edmund Butt's score was released by Silva Screen Records 3 March 2014.
+Edmund Butt's score was released by Silva Screen Records on 3 March 2014.